naelstrof/MEGABONK_CustomCharacterMaker/README.md

 3. For all imported models (assuming .fbx file) under import otions, Model - Set Read/Write to true, Materials - Extract Materials to ensure the materials can be stored in the assetbundle.
 4. Animations.
 	- Create an animator by copying the customCharacter Animator Controller, then replace the animations with your own.
+		- The current animation controller is just an estimation of how animations actually work, and make show the incorrect animation at some points.
+If anyone finds a more reasonable looking animation graph, please let me know.
 	- Make sure all your animations besides jump are set to 'Loop Time' (and likely loop pose too)
 5. Scriptable Objects (SO folder)
 	- Each custom character is defined by the CharacterDataSO object, and needs its own copy